My body, my choice: Defending bodily autonomy

 Unfortunately, around the world, 218 million women and girls want to prevent pregnancy but cannot access contraception.
 There are many reasons why someone might not be able to access contraception.
 Maybe there’s no healthcare provider in their community, no pharmacy, or the cost is too high.
 They may lack the basic knowledge of what to ask for or have misconceptions about contraceptive use.
 Sometimes, their husband has forbidden them from using it.

 Without access to contraception, these women have no control over whether and when to become pregnant.
-They are denied the bodily autonomy that is common in many parts of the world.
+These barriers to choice deny them the bodily autonomy that is common in many parts of the world.

 How can we protect autonomy for all?